 1. Introduction 4

 2. Scope 4

-3. The process 4
+3. The process

-4. Emergency situations Error!
-Bookmark not de fined.

-5. Precautionary suspension/partial exclusion Error!
-Bookmark not de fined.

-6. Stage 1 - Emerging Concerns 5
+4. Stage 1 - Emerging Concerns

-7. Stage 2 - Continuing Concerns 5
+5. Stage 2 - Continuing Concerns 5

-8. Stage 3 - Significant or Persistent Concerns 5
+6. Stage 3 - Significant or Persistent Concerns 5

-9. Appeal against the outcome of the case conference 6
+7. Appeal against the outcome of the Case Conference 6

-10. Returning to study following suspension or interruption as an outcome of a case conference 6
+8. Returning to study following suspension or interruption as an outcome of a Case Conference 6

-11. Appeal against a decision on returning to study 7
+9. Appeal against a decision on returning to study 7

-12. Monitoring of this Procedure 7
+10. Monitoring of this Procedure 7

-App pendix 8
+Арр endix

 Rela ated UCLan policies and procedures 8

 Extenuating Circumstances 8

 Interruption to Study 8

 Rela ated web resources 8